 Spotting end of life software and software suitable for upgrade using Software Insights, and why this is important:

 The Licensable Software dashboard includes a Reclamation Opportunities tile that shows the number of licensable-software installations that have not been used recently.
 You can review these items to see if they can be uninstalled and so reduce your licensing liability.

 Click the Reclamation Opportunities tile or click Data Tools > Reclamation Opportunities to display a grid listing all installed licensable software that has not been used for over 30 days.
-The grid shows the Display Name for the device running the software, details of the unused software including the vendor, when the software was last used, the number of times it has been started, the number of days since it was used, the number of minutes it has been used for, when it was last scanned for this information, and its Reclamation Chance.
+The grid shows the Display Name for the device running the software, and details of the unused software including the vendor, when the software was last used, the number of times it has been started, the number of days since it was used, the number of minutes it has been used for, when it was last scanned for this information, and its Reclamation Chance.